How to Prepare for EOFY

 Contents

-What are the checks and reconciliations for EOFY?
+What are the checks and reconciliations for 24/25 EOFY?

 1. Review employee details

 Check all of your employees’ details are up to date, particularly their tax file number, email, and postal address.
 Make a note of any closely held employees or foreign employees as these might be reported on separately.
 A quick way to audit this information in Employment Hero is by running an Employees Details Report.
-Learn more about running an Employee Details Report.

-2. Review FBT settings
+2. Review Fringe Benefit Tax (FBT) settings

-Are you exempt from FBT under section 57A of the FBTAA 1986?
+This exemption typically applies to registered charities, public benevolent institutions (PBIs), and certain health and education providers.
 By default, this option will be set to ‘No’ on the ATO settings page, but it’s important to review this and ensure reportable fringe benefits amounts are reported correctly in the finalisation event.
-Learn more about FBT settings.

 3. Review pay categories

-As part of STP Phase 2, the ATO has new regulations around the disaggregation of gross income.
+As part of STP Phase 2, the ATO requires employers to disaggregate gross income – that means breaking it down into specific payment types like overtime, allowances, bonuses, and leave payments.
 It’s important to ensure that pay categories are classified in line with ATO requirements.
-Learn more about pay categories.

 4. Review deduction categories

-There are new reporting requirements regarding deductions as part of STP Phase 2.
-Employment Hero has added a number of new classifications as well as two Salary Sacrifice classifications, to categorise the deduction types.
-Learn more about deduction categories.
+There are reporting requirements regarding deductions as part of STP Phase 2.
+Employment Hero has added a number of classifications as well as two Salary Sacrifice classifications, to categorise the deduction types.

 5. Check opening balances

 If you migrated to Employment Hero from another system during the financial year, it’s important to ensure that the opening balances are set up correctly.
-Learn more about opening balances.

 6. Audit salary sacrifice super/RESC

 It’s important to ensure all RESC (reportable employee super contribution) amounts are correctly assigned.
 Errors in assigning RESC amounts will result in employee amounts not being reported correctly on their Income Statement.
 The employee may potentially be stuck with a tax liability.
-Learn more about RESC deductions.

 7. Finalise pay runs

-Ensure all pay runs with a date paid on or before 30 June 2024 are finalised to avoid having to lodge an amended finalisation event.
-Learn more about finalising a pay run.
+Ensure all pay runs with a date paid on or before 30 June 2025 are finalised to avoid having to lodge an amended finalisation event.

 8. Reconcile financial year data

 A crucial part of wrapping up EOFY and reducing filing errors is reconciling employee earnings reported via STP during the financial year.
 Employee earnings should be processed in finalised pay runs for that same period.
-Learn more about completing end of year reconciliations.

 9. Check lodgement authority is correct in ATO supplier settings